Audit Exemption in Singapore

 Yes, you are still required to prepare and file your unaudited annual financial statements.
 Among other things, your company's annual financial statements are the main basis for calculating and preparing your corporate tax return.
 The only difference is that if your company is exempt from audit, you are not required to appoint an audit firm and get your accounts officially audited.

-We offer the full spectrum of accountings and tax filings services regardless if your company is exempt from audit or not.
+We offer the full spectrum of bookkeeping and accounting services in Singapore regardless if your company is exempt from audit or not.
 When an audit is required, we will liaise with the appointed audit firm to get the audit completed in an efficient and stress-free manner for you.
-Contact us today, if you need help.
+Contact us today if you need help or need to register a company in Singapore.

 A company incorporated before the changes in the Act can also avail the audit exemption if the company fulfils two out of the three qualifying criteria of a small company.
 Specifically, a company incorporated before July 1, 2015 can qualify as a small company if: